 – Johnnita in Norfolk, VA

-- Maybe your boss is not wrong and there are just things you do not know.
-If you’ve seen The Last Jedi, you can connect with this if you remember when Poe was sure Vice Admiral Holdo was wrong as they were chased by the New Order.
-As it turns out, he did not have all of the information and there was a bigger picture for escape.
+Let’s start with the obvious: There may well be information you are not privy to.
+If you do not have the same big picture, facts, or data, it would be easy to form the conclusion that your boss is wrong.
+If you’ve seen The Last Jedi, you can connect with this scenario.
+Remember when Poe was sure Vice Admiral Holdo was wrong as they were chased by the New Order?
+As it turns out, he did not have all of the information and there was a shrewd strategy for escape.

 Lynn Whitbeck is the co-founder and President of Petite2Queen.
 She is focused on identifying and evaluating opportunities for women at work, helping them define their personal roadmap.
 She dedicates herself to delivering tools and insights, embracing visualization of the big picture, and identifying and implementing the minutiae of detail.
 Lynn aims to share lessons learned along her journey and enable positive uplift for women.